zzhangjii/learning-library/workshops/goldengate/README.md

 ### Objectives

 - Familiarize you with the Oracle Cloud environment and services that will be used in the following labs.
-- Familiarize you with an on-premise 11g Database environment that will be replicated to a DBCS 12c environment.
-Note: this is set up as an image running in Oracle IAAS/compute, but process and configuration steps are the same as though the image was running outside the cloud.
 - Walk through the steps to create a GoldenGate Cloud Service that will manage data replication between on-premise and cloud environments, and manage replication between different cloud environments.
-- Walk you through creating a new GoldenGate enabled Database Cloud Service.
-- To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/pcdavies/GoldenGateCloudService/tree/master/workshops/goldengate) repository.

 ## Lab 200: On-Premise to Cloud Zero Downtime Migration